 Normally, if you make a late payment on a credit card, there are consequences.
 The card issuer could charge a late fee, a penalty APR or both.
 With the Discover it Cash Back card, there’s no penalty APR for late payments and no penalty fee for the first time you make a late payment.
 Discover charges up to $41 fee for all late payments after that.

 Other card benefits provide some consumer protections for cardholders.
 Like most Discover credit cards, if your card is lost or stolen, Discover can freeze your card to prevent additional transactions like purchases and cash advances.

 Also, if there are ever any unauthorized transactions or purchases on your card, with Discover’s $0 Fraud Liability benefit, you won’t be held accountable for those transactions.
 You can also opt into a service that monitors the dark web and malicious websites for your Social Security number.

 Which cards are comparable to the Discover it Cash Back?

 If you don’t like the idea of being materially involved in earning your cash back with the activation requirement for this card, you could compare the Discover it Cash back to the Discover it® chrome.
-The Discover it chrome offers similar features such as no annual fee, Cashback Match for the first year, a 0 percent introductory APR for the first 14 months and others.
+The Discover it chrome offers similar features such as no annual fee, Cashback Match for the first year, a 0 percent introductory APR for the first 15 months (12.74 percent to 23.74 percent variable APR after that) and others.